 - Wait 5-10 minutes between individual listings

-- Use unique AI-generated descriptions for each vehicle
+- Use unique, AI-generated descriptions for each vehicle

 - Post through established, active Facebook accounts